leotac/joypy/README.md

 to visually compare distributions, especially those that change across one dimension (e.g., over time).
 Though hardly a new technique, they have become very popular lately thanks to the R package [ggjoy](https://github.com/clauswilke/ggjoy)
 (which is clearly much better developed/maintained than this one -- and I strongly suggest you to use that if you can use R and ggplot.)
+Update: the ggjoy package has now been renamed [ggridges](https://github.com/clauswilke/ggridges).

 Why are they called joyplots?
 ---